 - The Dungeon Master from the Dungeons & Dragons TV series used this trope so much he was originally the Trope Namer.

 - Of the Batman Gambit variety, if the never-made finale's script is to be believed.
 He was apparently trying to manipulate the children into redeeming Venger, who turned out to be his son.

 - There has been at least one episode where he averted this trope, and actively aided the party.
 This is mostly because they were facing a being more powerful than he and Venger combined, however - he was absolutely needed.
 And to his credit, he nearly died doing so from exhaustion.

 - In one particular episode on of the kids is given the powers of the dungeon master, and uses it to almost effortlessly carry out the quest of the day.
-Until the last minute were he returns it for the aesop about too much power.
+At the last minute, he returns it for the aesop about too much power.

 - In the episode "Twenty Years to Midnight" of The Venture Bros., the team is followed around and observed by the Grand Galactic Inquisitor, a conspicuous twelve-foot tall alien whose catchphrase is "IGNORE ME!"
 The trope is subverted by the twist ending, when the Inquisitor threatens to become anything but a bystander.

 - Avatar: The Last Airbender: A few hundred years before the story, Avatar Kyoshi - a fully trained Avatar, no less - did absolutely nothing while Chin the Conqueror took over near-all the Earth Kingdom (save Ba Sing Se).
 Even when he showed up on her doorstep with an army, Kyoshi's only response was to tell him to get lost, before simply cutting off her homeland from the mainland.
 Chin dies as a result, but not because of a direct attempt on Kyoshi's part (he stood on a newly created clifftop as it crumbled, rather than get to safety).